 The event takes place at Capilano Reserve Park at 100 Mathias Road in West Vancouver.
 The reserve itself stretches from North Vancouver to West Vancouver and the park is right at the edge of the two municipalities (and on the North Vancouver side of the Lions Gate Bridge, not what people ordinarily think of as the West Vancouver side).

 If driving and coming from downtown Vancouver, go along West Georgia Street, across the Lions Gate Bridge and then keep left towards North Vancouver.
 Don’t follow the signs to West Vancouver.
-If you do that you’ll be heading in the wrong direction.
+You’ll be heading in the wrong direction if you do so.

 Head east along Marine Drive and turn right at Lower Capilano Road which is at the first light.
 Mathias Road is immediately on your right and Capilano Reserve Park is at the end of Mathias.
 (Note: If you miss the turnoff to Mathias Road just keep going down Lower Capilano Road.
 Capilano Reserve Park is bordered by Lower Capilano Road, Mathias Road and Welch Road.)